teamulster2/report/report/05_results_and_discussion/00_result_and_discussion.md

 In addition, a server is available for evaluation purposes to which the data can be transmitted.

-Above all, the results of the pvt and spatial span task in combination with the current mood and current activity should be able to provide meaningful results to the people, who are responsible for the study.
+Above all, the results of the pvt and spatial-span-task in combination with the current mood and current activity should be able to provide meaningful results to the people, who are responsible for the study.
 In addition, the storage of the data from the questionnaire has been